OSGeo/OSGeoLive-doc/en/overview/grass_overview.rst

 The GRASS software includes more than 400 built-in analysis modules.
 Additionally, over 100 community supplied modules and toolboxes are available for free from the community wiki site.
-After 28 years of continuous development GRASS is both the oldest and largest Open Source GIS available.
+After nearly 30 years of continuous development GRASS is both the oldest and largest Open Source GIS available.
 It is easily scriptable and versatile enough to be used both for batch data processing on massively-parallel supercomputers as well as a handy desktop GIS for handheld PDAs or netbooks.

 .. _GRASS: http://grass.osgeo.org